the transition to digital journalism

 - Microsoft in 2012 released its Surface tablet computer

 By January 2012, 19 percent of U.S. adults owned a tablet computer, 19 percent owned an eBook reader, and 29 percent owned one or the other, according to a survey by the Pew Internet and American Life Project.
+In a June 2013 report the percentage of adult tablet owners was up to 34 percent

 The increased popularity of portable tablet computers has sparked debate over whether news organizations will be able to take advantage of them as a new, and potentially profitable content delivery platform.